 The Yaesu FT-817ND and its successor, the FT-818 is a versatile multi-mode radio covering the ham radio bands 160 – 10 m plus 6m, 2m and 70 cm.
 However, it’s also a QRP radio with maximum output power limited to 5W.
-If you want to increase your transmit power the Hardrock-50 HF amplifier is a perfect match, providing > 50W output power from 160 to 6 m.
+If you want to increase your transmit power the Hardrock-50 HF amplifier (micro build report) is a perfect match, providing > 50W output power from 160 to 6 m.
 Additionally the Hardrock-50 HF amplifier has an external control port allowing automatic band switching controlled by the connected radio.

 I’ve been wanting to control my Hardrock-50 HF amplifier via my Yaesu FT-817ND for quite some time.
 However, I did not want to build my own cable but insisted on a more professional solution.
 To accommodate me my friend and fellow ham radio operator Bernhard, DL1MAB designed a nifty FT-817ND hardrock interface adapter.
 This adapter allows to easily interface a FT-817ND/FT-818 with your Hardrock-50 HF amplifier.

 Note: This requires your Hardrock-50 HF Amplifier serial number to be 1200 and higher.

 The Yaesu FT-817ND or FT-818 exposes an female Mini-DIN-8 accessory port (ACC) on the backside of the radio which allows to connect the radio to various accessories.
 For interfacing with the Hardrock-50 HF amplifier PTT (Push-To-Talk), BAND DATA and (obviously) GND need to be connected.

 BAND DATA represents the currently selected ham radio band via a stepped voltage: